 If your company is handling data, it is important (and you may be required by law) to have a good a company facing Information Security Policy in place.
-The Information Security Policy is comprehensive document that outlines how your company handles information security internally – and your entire workforce should have access to, and be trained on it.
+The Information Security Policy is a comprehensive document that outlines how your company handles and manages information security – and your entire workforce should have access to, and be trained on it.

 This article will highlight 8 important sections of your Information Security Policy and what they mean.